 Your child’s first teeth are essential for their future oral health and development.
 They guide the growth of facial bones and ensure their permanent adult teeth come through in the correct position and alignment.
-Primary, or baby teeth, are also a vital element for children sounding out words as they learn to talk and although these teeth will fall out naturally, premature childhood tooth loss will have a significant impact on their oral and general health.
+Primary, or baby teeth, are also a vital element for children sounding out words as they learn to talk.
+Although these teeth will fall out naturally, premature childhood tooth loss will have a significant impact on their oral and general health.

-Since the addition of fluoride to the water supply in the 1960s the incidence of tooth decay has reduced significantly, but we have been confronted with a new clinical problem called “fluoride bombs”.
-Because of the additional strength of the enamel due to fluoride, if decay does progress through the pits and fissures to the underlying dentine, the enamel itself does not breakdown so the caries go undetected.
+Since the addition of fluoride to Australian water supplies in the 1960s, the incidence of tooth decay has reduced significantly.
+However we have been confronted with a new clinical problem called “fluoride bombs”.
+Because of the additional strength of the enamel due to fluoride, if decay does progress through the pits and fissures to the underlying dentine, the enamel itself does not break down so the decay can go undetected.
 The decay penetrates microscopic cracks and develops below the enamel surface in the softer underlying dentine, and may go undetected for years.
 Dentists call this a “fluoride bomb” and it can almost destroy a tooth.

-To combat this, especially in newly developed teeth, which are more susceptible to decay, pit and fissure sealants are used to protect the susceptible grooves.
+To combat this, especially in newly-developed teeth which are more susceptible to decay, our dentists use pit and fissure sealants to protect the susceptible grooves.

 What is a fissure sealant?

-The sealant is a tooth coloured liquid similar in consistency to nail polish, which flows into the back teeth to fill the grooves and sets hard after a few minutes.
+The sealant is a tooth-coloured liquid similar in consistency to nail polish, which flows into the back teeth to fill the grooves.
+The sealant sets hard after a few minutes.
 This makes the tooth smooth and easier to clean, and creates a protective barrier against plaque and bacteria.
 The sealant also contains fluoride for added tooth protection.

-At Richmond Fine Dentistry we choose to use Fuji 7 glass ionomer fissure sealant which seals and protects better than traditional resin based sealants.
+At Richmond Fine Dentistry we choose to use Fuji VII glass ionomer fissure sealant which seals and protects better than traditional resin-based sealants.
 Furthermore, the glass ionomer sealant permits permeation of fluorides into the underlying enamel, thereby affording greater protection from decay.